The Barron Space and the Flow-induced Function Spaces for Neural Network Models: The Barron space

-Here the infimum is taken over all $\rho$ for which \eqref{integral1} holds for all $\bx \in X$.
-Barron spaces $\cB_p$ are defined as {the set of continuous functions that can be represented by~\eqref{integral1} with finite Barron norm.} We name these spaces after Barron to honor his contribution to the mathematical analysis of two-layer neural networks, in particular the work in \cite{barron1993universal,barron1994approximation,klusowski2016risk}.
+} Barron spaces $\cB_p$ are defined as {the set of continuous functions that can be represented by~\eqref{integral1} with finite Barron norm.} We name these spaces after Barron to honor his contribution to the mathematical analysis of two-layer neural networks, in particular the work in \cite{barron1993universal,barron1994approximation,klusowski2016risk}.

+\begin{remark} It should be noted that the Barron norm defined here is different from the spectral norm used in Barron's original papers (see for example \cite{barron1993universal}). \end{remark}

-As a consequence of the { H\"older's inequality}, we trivially have
+As a consequence of the {H\"older's inequality}, we trivially have